Guidelines for Feeding and Managing Colonies in Qatar

 Discretion is key when feeding

-- Discretion especially in private or residential locations is crucial.
+- Discretion, especially in private or residential locations, is absolutely crucial.

 - Feed neatly against a wall or behind trees/bushes, away from public view.

 - Feeding should not attract unwanted attention that may put the cats in danger by those who oppose their existence.